Site Map for Retire in North San Diego County, California Website Retire in North San Diego County Home Page Contact Us

 Capital Gains Tax Exclusions and Tax Rate-

 The Prop.
-60-90 property tax exclusions, when combined with the current Capital Gains Exclusions ($500,000 for married couples, $250,000 for singles) and low (5% or 15%) Capital Gains Tax Rates, provides a powerful reason to sell a property and purchase another when you retire.
+60-90 property tax exclusions, when combined with the current Capital Gains Exclusions ($500,000 for married couples, $250,000 for singles) provide a powerful reason to sell a property and purchase another when you retire.
 For exact details go to IRS Publication #523 "Selling Your Home."

 UTILITIES